Are you a digital creative who wants to see their hobby turn into a legit stream of income?

 To put their Instagram Story on a pedestal, businesses and influencers are using templates to help their content stand out.
 This makes it yet another great graphic design product you can add to your online store.
 And what better way to promote your templates than to showcase them via your own Instagram Stories?

 For example, among Lightroom presets, creative title packs, and other graphic products, designer Alan Ayoubi sells his “Red on Turquoise” template for Instagram Stories:

-An overlay is yet another method to setting a specific mood or tone in your photographs – and another addition to the list of digital goodies that can help you monetize Instagram.
+An overlay is a yet another method to set a specific mood or tone in your photographs – and another addition to the list of digital goodies that can help you monetize Instagram.